 Greece is one of the most accessible countries in Europe when it comes to residency.
 Greece offers the Greek Golden Visa—a residence-by-investment visa program that’s giving Spain and Portugal a run for their money for the most popular in Europe.
 It allows non-EU citizens to make a significant contribution to the Greek economy to qualify for a residence permit.

 There are a few different forms this financial contribution can take, most expat retirees go for the property purchase route… For a minimum purchase price of 250,000 euros, (around US$293,000) you acquire both a property and permanent residency.

 The permit lasts five years and is renewable so long as you hold onto your property.
 You can include family members in it, including your spouse and children up to 21 years old.

 A Greek residence permit gets you full access to the Schengen Zone.
 And it gets better… after seven years of continuous residency, you can apply for Greek citizenship.
 The only stipulations are that you provide a medical certificate, police background check, and proof of health insurance.

 5. Malta: The Best Deal I’ve Found In The Eurozone

 A British colony up until the 1960s, Malta could be your gateway to visa-free travel in Europe.
 With English as the official language, Malta offers one of the easiest transitions abroad.

 Compare Malta’s minimums to Portugal, which requires 500,000 euros, and Spain’s Golden Visa program, which also comes in at 500,000 euros.
-Malta is a super deal at half the price, especially considering its good weather and relatively low cost of living.
+Malta is a super deal at a fraction of the price, especially considering its good weather and relatively low cost of living.